Programming your Radio

 Firewall: If this box is checked, the radio firewall will be configured to attempt to mimic the port blocking behavior of the firewall present on the FRC field.
 For a list of open ports, please see the FRC Game Manual.

 BW Limit: If this box is checked, the radio enforces a 4 Mbps bandwidth limit like it does when programmed at events.
-Note that in AP mode, this is a total limit, not per client, so streaming video to multiple clients simultaneously may cause undesired behavior.
+Note that this is a total limit, not per client, so streaming video to multiple clients simultaneously may cause undesired behavior.

 Firewall and BW Limit only apply to the Open Mesh radios.
 These options have no effect on D-Link radios.